peter-de-boer/scrape_medium/README.md

 ## Contents overview

-It contains a scrapy project.
-For information on scrapy, see for example https://docs.scrapy.org/en/latest/intro/tutorial.html
+The main part of this rep is a scrapy project.
-The main file under the scrape_medium is scrape_medium/spiders/medium.py.
+For information on scrapy, see for example https://docs.scrapy.org/en/latest/intro/tutorial.html The main file (containing the spiders) is: scrape_medium/spiders/medium.py.

 The file main.py contains code to execute several scrapy commands.